HarommelRabbid/LifeLua/README.md

 * Channels (like in LÖVE2D)
 * USB support (maybe)
 * Update utf8 library
+* Add MessagePack support
+* Get & set pixel of an image
+* libime support (half-screen keyboard)
+* Syntax extensions that were recently added to LuaJIT
 ## Credits
 * HENkaku by Team Molecule
 * TheFloW's VitaShell for SHA1 hashing